-• The M.Phil.
-CETs will be of 2 hours duration with 100 MCQ's except in M.Phil (English).
-Each question shall carry four marks.
-There shall be no negative marking in the CET In M.Phil (English), 50% marks shall be of MCQ type and 50% marks will be of subjective type.
+The M.Phil CETs shall be of 2 hours duration with 100 numbers of MCQ's.
+Each question shall carry four marks and there shall be no negative marking.

 5. Important Instructions:

 1. The term "University" in this admission brochure shall mean the Guru Gobind Singh Indraprastha University.